Privacy notice for Adult Social Care

 What does it mean if I opt out?

-The information shared via the Connecting Your Care system could not only save you and the professionals caring for you time, but it could also one day be lifesaving.
+The information shared via The London Care Record could not only save you and the professionals caring for you time, but it could also one day be lifesaving.
 The more the people looking after you know about your history, the better able they are to make the right decisions about your care.
 If you choose to opt out, the staff treating you will not be able to view the information held about you in other systems, and may not be aware of important information that is needed in order to treat you safely and effectively.
-They will have to find this information the old fashioned way by telephoning, emailing, faxing and sending by paper, which will be much slower and may cause delay.
+They will have to find this information the old fashioned way by telephoning, emailing and sending by paper, which will be much slower and may cause delay.
 However, the choice to opt out is yours.
-The opt out process is simple.
-And you should know that should you change your mind in the future, it is easy to opt back in again if you want to.
+The opt out process is simple and should you change your mind in the future, it is easy to opt back in again if you want to.

 How do I opt out?

-If you do not want to share your Adult Social Care record as part of Connecting Your Care, please speak to your Social Worker, and update the Comments box on the final page of the Information Sharing Declaration form to tell us that you wish to opt out ( Your Social Worker can provide you with a copy of this form).
-Your Social worker will then make a note of this on your Social Care file, and will make sure that your Adult Social Care record is not shared as part of the shared care record.
+If you do not want to share your Adult Social Care record as part of The London Care Record, please speak to your Social Worker, and update the Comments box on the final page of the Information Sharing Declaration form to tell us that you wish to opt out ( Your Social Worker can provide you with a copy of this form).
+Your Social worker will then make a note of this on your Social Care file, and will make sure that your Adult Social Care record is not shared as part of The London Care Record

 Please be aware, the objection will only apply to Adult Social Care information.

-If you do not want your health information to be shared shared as part of the shared care record, you will need to contact your GP Practice and the Patient Advice and Liaison Services (PALS) at the hospital where you are receiving treatment to arrange this.
+If you do not want your health information to be shared as part of The London Care Record, you will need to contact your GP Practice or the Patient Advice and Liaison Services (PALS) at the hospital where you are receiving treatment to arrange this.

 Want to find out more?

-To find out more please visit the website or speak to your Social worker, who can talk to you more about this.
+To find out more please visit the South West London Digital Transformation website or speak to your Social worker, who can talk to you more about this.

 National Data Opt- Out